hashkat/hashkat/docs/tutorial03.md

 to create a simulation of our desired framework.

 For reference, all the files that we will use in this simulation can be found in the tutiorals directory in hashkat, under the title *tutorial03*.
-You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/tree/master/tutorials/tutorial03/INFILE.yaml).
+You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/blob/master/tutorials/tutorial03/INFILE.yaml).
+For more information on what goes into the input file, and what sort of information you can output from your simulation, check out the **Input** and
+**Output** page respectively.

 Let's go into the INFILE.yaml file in the hashkat directory and make some changes.
 Using the INFILE.yaml used in Tutorial 1 as a starting point, we'll keep the number of entities within the